csesoc/degree-planner/README.md

 ### Prerequisites

-The project has been verified to work on the following dependencies
+The project has been verified to work on the following dependencies but will most likely work on other versions of the below dependencies

 * npm v5.8.0
 * yarn v1.17.3